MarkRobertson67/wcac_timecards_frontend/README.md

   - Add any required variables.
 These might include database connection strings, API keys, or other configuration settings.
 If you’re unsure which variables to add, consult the backend documentation or refer to [12 Factor App - Config](https://12factor.net/config) for best practices.

+**Note:** Ensure that your `.env` file is added to your `.gitignore` file to keep your environment variables and sensitive credentials secure.

 4. **Run the application locally:**